Battery Attorney Los Angeles

 If convicted of misdemeanor sexual battery, you could face up to one year in county jail and $2,000 in fines.
 If you are convicted of felony sexual battery, you could face up to four years in prison and $10,000 in fines.

-Battery on a Police Officer – California Penal Code § 243(b)
+Battery on Public Officials – California Penal Code § 243(b)

-According to California Penal Code Section 243(b), battery on a police officer is defined as intentional and unlawful touching, striking or hitting or a police officer.
-The elements of this crime include:
+According to California Penal Code Section 243(b), battery on a police officer is defined as intentional and unlawful touching, striking, or hitting of a police officer.
+The elements of this offense include:

 - Battery was committed against a peace officer or protected person